 Any opening on your wall will create an ideal entry point for the bees to your house.
-Check out gaps in areas where the electrical wiring connects to your house or where the roof tiles overlap.
+Check out gaps where the electrical wiring connects to your house or the roof tiles overlap.
 Shoddy developers could have left small openings that the bees use.

 In addition, the design of your exterior could attract the bees and use it as the route to get to your house.
 For instance, the point where the fascia board joins the roof could have a gap, and the bees could use that.

-When dry, the gutters act as an ideal access point for the bees.
+When dry, the gutters are ideal access points for the bees.
 Therefore, constantly check, clean, and seal the gutters and pipes when not in use.

 Ensure that the point where the gutter joins your house fits completely without leaving openings that bees could use to access your house.

-Bees are essential for the entire ecosystem as they aid in pollination, and their honey is a key ingredient in many products.
-Therefore, apply the natural bee repelling methods before resorting to commercial extermination tactics.
+Bees are essential for the entire ecosystem as they aid in pollination, and their honey is a crucial ingredient in many products.
+Therefore, apply natural bee-repelling methods before resorting to commercial extermination tactics.